Code-the-Dream-School/intro-assignments-2023/week-1.md

+Here's a link to the lesson 1 assignment MA has been working on... she's not far with it, but is this the right/a good idea?
+[MA's personal replit reworking lesson 1 assignment](https://replit.com/@Mary-AliceAlice/Javascript-Basics-Assignment-MA-Oct-2023-testing)

 Write a function that returns the sum of two numbers.
 THIS IS TRASH I WAS LOOKIUNG AT WRONG ASSIGNMENT/TOM const add = (a, b) => {